spiral/docs/framework/contributing.md

 ## Requiments
 * PSR-1, PSR-2, PSR-4, line width 100
 * Every method or class MUST have doc comment describing it's functionality/purpose return value and parameters
-* No design violations (i love crazy ideas, but please let's talk first :))
+* No design and concept violations (i love crazy ideas, but please let's talk first :))
 * Test coverage of new functionality

 ## Help Needed In